Executive Director Javier I. Marques MBA, M.S.

 A lifetime member of the Florida International University Alumni Association, Javier I. Marques earned his Bachelor of Science and Master of Science degrees from FIU and an MBA from Lynn University.
 He has also attended the John F. Kennedy School of Government’s Executive Education Program at Harvard University, the Center for Leadership’s Leading Decisions Program at Florida International University, the Leadership Judgement Program at the University of Michigan’s Ross School of Business and the Center for Creative Leadership Management Program in Colorado.
 He is also a graduate of Christopher Columbus High School in Miami.

 Mr. Marques and his wife Lian Marie reside in Miami and are the proud parents of Elizabeth Marie and Javier Ignacio, Jr.

-Mrs. Suarez holds a Master’s in International Studies from the University of Miami and a Bachelor of Arts from the University of Florida in Political Science with a minor in History and Latin American Studies.
+Dr. Suarez holds a Doctors and Master of Arts in International Relations from FIU, a Master of Arts in International Studies from the University of Miami, and a Bachelor of Arts from the University of Florida in Political Science with a minor in History and Latin American Studies.
 She possesses several certifications, including but not limited to certified in CITT Program Certified- Collaborative Institutional Training Initiative (Human Subjects Research), and certified by the United Nations Humanitarian Civil Military Assistance and Coordination.
-Mrs. Suarez is now pursuing a PhD in International Relations at FIU.
-Her major sub-fields are security, foreign policy and comparative studies.
+Dr. Suarez major sub-fields are security, foreign policy and comparative studies.